PA CASA Information

 How many children in the dependency system are appointed a CASA volunteer advocate?

-Last year in Pennsylvania, nearly 800 CASA volunteers advocated for over 1,800 children in the dependency system.
+Last year in Pennsylvania, more than 1,000 CASA volunteers advocated for over 2,000 children in the dependency system.

 What is the cost to a CASA program to provide a CASA volunteer to one child for a year?